 About Chemists Celebrate Earth Day

 Chemists Celebrate Earth Day (CCED) is a community based program of the American Chemical Society (ACS).
-This annual program unites ACS local sections, student chapters, techinical divisions, businesses, schools, and individuals in communicating the positive role that chemistry plays in the world.
+This annual program unites ACS local sections, student chapters, technical divisions, businesses, schools, and individuals in communicating the positive role that chemistry plays in the world.

 Earth Day was first officially recognized on April 22, 1970 as a way to demonstrate support for a healthy environment, raise awareness about environmental issues, and remind people that we all need to contribute to a sustainable planet.